prageethpasyala/W-SlackBoltApp-UserForm-newbranch-commit-push-github-v4/README.md

 <i>VERSION UPDATE: Remove the create terrafrom.tfvar file GitHub functionalities  from the previous version.</i>

-The app is providing a user-friendly GUI application form with input text boxes, drop-down menus and buttons to insert user information.
-Once submit the data it will store directly in the dynamodb table with help of a lambda function.
+The app is providing a user-friendly GUI form including couple of text-input boxes, drop-down boxes and buttons to enter the user details.
+Once submit the form data will be store directly into the dynamodb table with help of a lambda function.
 <br />